buzzm/WebF/README.md

 ```
 websvc = WebF.WebF()
 ```
-At this time, two options are availble upon construction:
+These options are available upon construction:
 ```
+addr (string)           listen addr (default: localhost BUT if you want other machines to connect, specify "0.0.0.0"
-port (int)              Port upon which to listen
+port (int)              Port upon which to listen (default 7778)
-sslPEMKeyFile (string)  Path to file containing server-side PEM; automatically enables SSL to permit https access to this service
+sslPEMKeyFile (string)  Path to PEM file containing a concatenation of private key and cert chain; automatically enables SSL to permit https access to this service
 cors (string)           URI or *.
 If set, server will set Access-Control-Allow-Origin header to this value upon return

+Example:
+websvc = WebF.WebF({"port": 8080,
+       	            "sslPEMKeyFile": theFile,
+                    "cors":'*'})
 ```

-This is a "service."
-A service can have many functions associated with it.
+Each server can have many functions associated with it.
-A function is named by the first path component in the URL, e.g. function foo would be
+A function is named by the first path component in the URL, e.g. function `foo` would be
 ```
       http://machine:port/foo
 ```
-Functions are created by binding a string name to a class (*not* the instance, the class; not the class name, the class!) plus "context" or variables to pass to the function class upon
+Functions are created by binding the function name (a string) to a class (*not* the instance, the class; not the class name, the class!) plus "context" or variables to pass to the function class upon
 construction:
 ```
-websvc.registerFunction("helloWorld", Func1, context)
+websvc.registerFunction("foo", Func1, context)
 ```
 This approach differs slightly from Java servlets where typically the servlet is instantiated only once in the lifetime of the container and